Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 >
 {: .challenge}

+> ## In this class, you can
+>
+> - Raise your hand when you need assistance or have a question
+>
+> - Indicate you are done with a Challenge in the colaborative document
+>
+{: .callout}

 ### Logging in

 You received a username and password from our system administrator.
 You will need this to login to the COLA computers.